Equestrian sport in India

 India has a wide following in various equestrian sports like showjumping, eventing, dressage, endurance and tent pegging.
 Supported by the Equestrian Federation of India, eventing is the most popular of the five, with teams representing the country at most Asian Games, winning a bronze medal in the 2002 and 2006 games.
-India has been represented in four Olympic Games by its equestrians in the years 1980 (Moscow), 1996 (Atlanta), 2000 (Sydney) and 2020 (Tokyo).
+India has been represented in five Olympic Games by its equestrians in the years 1980 (Moscow), 1996 (Atlanta), 2000 (Sydney), 2020 (Tokyo) and 2024 (Paris).
+Anush Agarwalla became the first Indian to represent the country in Dressage in Modern Summer Olympics.
 The Equestrian Premier League aims to support the sport in the country.